Warner TV Next: History

 On 3 February, it was confirmed by Toonami Squad in an email with Turner that Toonami would be launching in France on 11 February 2016.
 For its first four years on-air, the channel's programming was geared toward young children and teenagers.
 It also used the logo introduced by the original block in 2004, as well as branded promos that were first used for the Southeast Asian feed.

 During evenings, the channel was branded as Toonami Unlimited, airing programs and several All Elite Wrestling events (which are not produced by Warner Bros.
 Discovery, but air on their channels in the United States) with little to no censorship.
 On 24 July 2019, an Adult Swim block began airing nightly from 11 p.m. to 2 a.m.
 CET, followed by adding live-action series and AEW Dynamite to Toonami Unlimited's programming.

 In September 2020, Toonami underwent a rebrand and shifted its target audience to teenagers and young adults, with its programs no longer subject to censorship during the daytime.
 On 14 September, the channel was added to StarTimes, being available alongside its English-language African counterpart.

 On 10 January 2023, Toonami was dropped from Canal+, following a failure of negotiations for the renewal of Warner channels.

 On 28 June 2023, it was announced that Toonami France would be replaced by Warner TV Next on 4 September, becoming part of the Warner TV franchise that exists in other European, Asian, and Latin American countries.

-Following the launch of HBO Max in June 2024, the channel was made available trough the service for all HBO Max subscribers.
+Following the launch of HBO Max in June 2024, the channel was made available through the service for all HBO Max subscribers.